 A completely tiled bathroom will look really stunning, and in a wetroom it serves a practical purpose too: waterproofing the surfaces and allowing water to run off to a wastepipe.
 You should also make sure you only use tiles specifically designed for bathroom floors, as they need to provide a non-slippery surface when wet.

-Take a look at our great range of wetroom solutions.
+Take a look at our great range of wetroom solutions and create the bathroom you've always dreamed of.